Hossein Ronaghi: Basji commanders meeting

-On November 28, 2022, following the Black Reward hacking group's access to the internal system of the Fars News Agency, this group published the audio file of the meeting between Ghasem Ghoreyshi, the deputy commander of the Basij, and media managers close to the IRGC and Basij on their Telegram account, in which the meeting Hossein Ronagi's situation in prison has also been discussed.
+On 28 November 2022, following the Black Reward hacking group's access to the internal system of the Fars News Agency, this group published the audio file of the meeting between Ghasem Ghoreyshi, the deputy commander of the Basij, and media managers close to the IRGC and Basij on their Telegram account, in which the meeting Hossein Ronagi's situation in prison has also been discussed.

 In this meeting, after Hossein Ronaghi's transfer to prison, the security officials were worried about the "repetition of Mehsa Amini's case" because of his health condition, and it is mentioned that Ronaghi is an Azari, and they compare him with Sattar Khan, the hero of Persian Constitutional Revolution.
 In the file, it is said that Ronagi's legs are broken in prison and his weight is greatly reduced due to hunger strike.
 On the other hand, due to the aggravation of Ronaghi's heart disease, the officials were worried about the possibility of his "stroke".
 In the following, Ghoreyshi stated that "We said that a photo should be published showing that he is healthy, sitting and his family is with him.
 A decision was made within two hours, he was taken there, his picture was taken and we transferred him to another hospital... he is still not well and has a heart problem.
 He also has many fans."
 According to the leaked audio file, Iran's Judiciary Media Center, published the photo of Ronaghi and his mother to "calm the situation" and to show Ronaghi's health is in "good condition".

 Most searched on Google

-In a survey of Iranian users' statistics, in November 2022, the term "Hossein Ronaghi" was among the most searched on Google in Iran.
+In a Google Trends survey of Iranian users' statistics, in November 2022, the term "Hossein Ronaghi" was among the most searched on Google in Iran.
 2022 FIFA World Cup, Dollar price, Lottery, Virtual private network, Abdolhamid Ismaeelzahi and Toomaj Salehi were also among the other searched terms in this month.

+Protest action

+In the morning of Sunday, 17 November, Hossein Ronagi published a video on social networks and announced that he will sit in front of the Islamic Revolutionary Court in protest against the crimes of the Islamic Republic.
+Hours later, he published a photo of himself with sewn lips on social networks.